-How to check if an integer number is power of 2 in Java is one of the popular programming interview question and has been asked in many interviews.
+How to check if an integer number is a power of 2 in Java is one of the popular programming interview question and has been asked in many interviews.
 Surprisingly, this problem which looks simple enough to answer, doesn't turn out that simple if for many developers.
 Many Java programmers, both freshers and less experienced, struggle to write code for a function, which can check if number is power of 2 or not.
 There could be many different reasons for that, but it’s expected to at least come up with brute force solution.
 For those who are familiar with bitwise operators in Java , how positive and negative numbers are represented in binary format, this exercise is quite easy.
 Since negative numbers are represented as 2's complement value in Java, you can easily find if any number is power of 2 or not by looking at its bit pattern.
 Remember checking for power of two is different than checking if number is even or odd, that’s another thing to note.
 A number can be even, but it’s not necessary to be a power of two, e.g. 6 is even but it’s not a power of two.

 A NullPointerException in Java application is best way to solve it and that is also key to write robust programs which can work smoothly.
 As it said “prevention is better than cure”, same is true with nasty NullPointerException.
 Thankfully by applying some defensive coding techniques and following contract between multiple part of application, you can avoid NullPointerException in Java to a good extent.
 By the way this is the second post on NullPointerException in Javarevisited, In last post we have discussed about common cause of NullPointerException in Java and in this tutorial, we will learn some Java coding techniques and best practices, which can be used to avoid NullPointerException in Java.
 Following these Java tips also minimize number of !=null check, which litter lot of Java code.
 As an experience Java programmer, you may be aware of some of these techniques and already following it in your project, but for freshers and intermediate developers, this can be good learning.
 By the way, if you know any other Java tips to avoid NullPointerException and reduce null checks in Java, then please share with us.